matter-labs/zksync-era/CONTRIBUTING.md

 **A**: Due to capacity, contributions that are simple renames of variables or stylistic/ minor text improvements, one-off typo fix will not be merged.
 If you do find any typos or grammar errors, the preferred avenue is to improve the existing spellchecker.
 Given you have no technical prowess to do so, please create an issue.
-Please note that issues will be resolved in a best-effort basis.
+Please note that issues will be resolved on a best effort basis.

 ### Thank you